KingWaffleIII/Plane/README.md

 3. run the `npm prod` script to compile the TypeScript code
 4. run `docker compose up -d` to start the bot

+## Aircraft

+### mRAST Spec

+The mRAST spec is inconsistent in its use of aircraft names.
+Sometimes, it uses the most up-to-date model with the latest manufacturer and sometimes it likes to stay in the past.
+An example is the CASA/IPTN CN-235, which the spec calls the Airbus CN-235.
+Another example is the Breguet 1150 Atlantic, which the spec calls the Dassault Atlantic.

+As a result, I've compromised and tried to use the most accurate name possible, whilst avoiding going against the spec.

+You can see the aircraft supported in the bot [here](https://github.com/KingWaffleIII/plane/blob/main/aircraft.md).

+### Images

+If you have any issues with the images given for \`/airrec\` and \`/airrec-quiz\`, please understand that these are randomly picked from a website.
+There is no way to control the quality of the images so if you find a bad image, just try again.

 ## Waifus